The Magic of Imagination

 What We Want

 The world can be a big and frightening place for a child but we dream and imagine better worlds, magic, wonders, and more to help brighten our perspective and to remember that there can always be better ways.
 We want you to build stories of wonder, of science fiction, of fantasy, for the children who are eager to read, to find that wonder in reading, and to learn about the world and find things that spark their own imagination and dreams.
-These stories will be short, we’re aiming for no older than say, 8 years old, but that doesn’t mean they can’t be rich, full, and wonderful stories that show how amazing robots are, that wizards have an affinity for silly hats, or anything else you can imagine.
+These stories will be short, we’re aiming for ages between 9 and 13, but that doesn’t mean they can’t be rich, full, and wonderful stories that show how amazing robots are, that wizards have an affinity for silly hats, or anything else you can imagine.
 Take your mind back to those wonderful, carefree days of youth, park yourself by your favorite tree on a summer day, and dream those quiet and beautiful dreams to share with the youth of today.

 Lead editor for this publication is Marcie Lynn Tentchoff.